You have 3 options.

 Perhaps you have heard of this simple framework to help make challenging decisions.

-Of course it’s easy to forget about it during especially busy and demanding times.
-We might also be tempted to dismiss is as too simple, too unrealistic, too impractical.
+Of course, it’s easy to forget about it during especially busy and demanding times.
+We might also be tempted to dismiss it as too simple, too unrealistic, or too impractical.

 Choose one of these three options and bam!
 Problem solved.

 It’s not that making tough decisions suddenly becomes easy.
 But it does simplify the process.
 And honestly, I refer to this simple plan ALL OF THE TIME.

 I find that it’s an ideal launching pad for how to address nearly everything in my life.
 Family, relationships, finances, career, household, activities…seriously, EVERYTHING.

 And I especially rely on it for homeschooling.

 Let me give you some concrete examples of what this has looked like in my life, specifically my own homeschooling journey.

 This past fall, we signed my daughter up for a 10-week, creative writing class.
 She and a friend planned to take it together and were really excited about it.